area map calendar

 And so began rock music’s faithful marriage to the spirit of rebellion.

-Rock and Roll Concerts
+Rock 'N' Roll Concerts

 Image courtesy Rock & Roll Hall of Fame

-The show, oversold by more than 10,000 tickets, caused an overflow of crowds that broke down doors and stormed the arena, resulting in a full-scale riot and, wouldn’t you know it, the first-ever rock and roll concert cancellation.
+The show, oversold by more than 10,000 tickets, caused an overflow of crowds that broke down doors and stormed the arena, resulting in a full-scale riot and, wouldn’t you know it, the first-ever rock 'n' roll concert cancellation.
 Now rock music was making headlines across the country and, surprise, controversy ensued.

 Elvis was an up-and-coming rocker who was singlehandedly responsible for the swooning of teenaged girls with his swaying hips and coiffed hairstyle.
 He also scared the you-know-what out of the squares.
 Thanks to local DJ Bill Randle, Elvis played his very first concert above the Mason-Dixon Line at Cleveland’s Brooklyn High School.